jacopogiallo/thoughts-api/README.md

 thoughts-api/scripts/start.sh
 ```

-If you wish to stop and/or uninstall the application from the container, please use the corresponding scripts.
+Note: If you wish to stop and/or uninstall the application from the container, please use the corresponding scripts.